shivaasahu/DEMO/README.md

 # DEMO
-This is for git &amp; github demo
+This is for git &amp; github demo.